Welcome to Our Space

 Meet Our Therapists

 At Creating Voices, we’re dedicated to providing compassionate care.
-With a combined 36 years of experience, our therapists provide a culture of support and community to patients and their families.
+With a combined 30+ years of experience, our therapists provide a culture of support and community to patients and their families.

-Nicole Rhodes, M.S.
-CCC-SLP
+Nicole Rhodes, M.S., CCC-SLP

-She became interested in speech-language pathology after her brother received speech therapy for articulation, as well as serving as a caregiver for a child with Autism during her time at TCU.
+She became interested in speech-language pathology after her family member received speech therapy for articulation, as well as serving as a caregiver for a child with Autism during her time at TCU.
 Nicole joined the Creating Voices team in 2020.
 Prior to working at Creating Voices, Nicole has served children in clinic based, hospital, home health, and university settings as a clinical supervisor at the graduate level.
 She has experience treating children with articulation and language impairments, Autism Spectrum Disorder, feeding impairments, pragmatic language impairment, Down syndrome, motor speech disorders, and various genetic disorders.

 She is PROMPT trained to serve children who experience Childhood Apraxia of Speech, and certified in VitalStim neuro-muscular electrical stimulation for dysphagia management.